matthewpaley/matthewpaley.github.io/_posts/2021-06-27-Music Exploration Using SpotifyR.md

                    }
                    ")

 As you can see, the `spotifyr` package unlocks a ton of info about music that you wouldn't know about otherwise.
 I had a lot of fun diving into the data and comparing music across the decades.
-A few things I'd like to explore further in the future is using K-means clustering to group similar artists together, and using NLP on different song lyrics to see how accurate the Spotify track features really are.
+A few things I'd like to explore further in the future are using K-means clustering to group similar artists together, and using NLP on different song lyrics to see how accurate the Spotify track features really are.